En / Ru

 What to do after the tour:

-• Take a bike ride with an audio guide on an 8 km route
+• Take a bike ride with an audio guide along an 8-km route.

-• Learn more about the traditional crafts of Zaonezhie, learn how to spin a wool belt and forge a nail.
-Admission - 300 rubles
+• Learn more about the traditional crafts of Zaonezhie and how to spin a wool belt and forge a nail.
+Admission — 800 roubles.

-• Go for a walk along the eco path - through a meadow, forest, swamps to the lake.
+• Take one of the museum’s ecological tours — through a meadow, a forest and swamps to the lake.

-A trip to Kizhi is recommended by the Russian geographical society.
+The trip to Kizhi is recommended by the Russian Geographical Society.

 Mountain park "Ruskeala": «Quarry stairs»